Celtian/ngx-translate-version/projects/ngx-translate-version/README.md

 yarn add ngx-translate-version
 ```

-2. Add NgxRepeatModule into your module `imports`
+2. Add NgxTranslateVersionModule into your module `imports`

 ```typescript
   import { NgxTranslateVersionModule } from 'ngx-translate-version';